Polshkrev/gopolutils/docs/en-UK/fayl/write.md

 For the puposes of documentation, this function is called `WriteFile`.
 In the source code, this function is simply called `Write`.
 This function writes a slice of bytes to the file with the given path parametre.
 If the file cannot be written, an `IOError` is returned.

 ### WriteList
 This function takes in a pointer to a filepath &mdash; either relative or absolute &mdash; and a [View](/docs/en-UK/collections/view.md) representing the list of serialized data to be writen to the file.
 If the file can not be written, an `IOError` is returned.
 Another exception that can be returned is, if the given data can not be marshalled, an `IOError` is returned.
+If the suffix of the file can not be determined, an `OSError` is returned.

 ### WriteObject
 This function takes in a pointer to a filepath &mdash; either relative or absolute &mdash; and a pointer to a type representing the serialized data to be written to the file.
 If the file can not be written, an `IOError` is returned.
 Another exception that can be returned is, if the given data can not be marshalled, an `IOError` is returned.
+If the suffix of the file can not be determined, an `OSError` is returned.